apache/solr/solr/example/films/README.md

  The below steps walk you through learning how to start up Solr, setup the films collection yourself, and then load data.
 We'll then create ParamSets to organize our query parameters.

- You can also run `bin/solr start -example films` or `bin/solr start -c -example films` for SolrCloud version to get started.
+ You can also run `bin/solr start -example films` or `bin/solr start -c -example films` for SolrCloud version which does all the below steps for you.

  Steps:
    * Start Solr: